Cat Spraying in House

 - Your Outta Control Cat by Christine Church

 - No, Kitty!
 A Quick-Fix A-Z Problem Solver for Your Cat's Bad Behavior by Steve Duno

-There is also a wealth of information about inappropriate elimination on the Cornell University College of Veterinary Medicine website.
+There is also a wealth of information about inappropriate elimination (house soiling) on the Cornell University College of Veterinary Medicine website.

 If you've tried everything and you are still unable to resolve your cat's spraying behavior, consider consulting a cat behaviorist.
 Here are several options:

 - To learn more about finding a certified behaviorist, talk to your vet or go to the Certified Applied Animal Behaviorists' website.

 - You could consult a veterinarian who has undergone extensive training and education in animal behavior.
 The American College of Veterinary Behaviorists (ACVB) lists their members here.